 How do you know if you need a breast uplift?

-As part of my routine breast consultation I look closely at your breasts to determine if a breast lift is needed.
-In general this involves evaluating first the position of the nipple.
-As the breast tissue falls over time the nipple can sometimes drift below the breast fold.
+As part of my routine breast consultation, I look closely at your breasts to determine if a breast lift is needed.
+In general, this involves evaluating first the position of the nipple.
+As the breast tissue drops over time, the nipple can sometimes drift below the breast fold.
 When this happens a breast lift is indicated to reposition the nipple higher on the breast mound to a more youthful position.
-This is the most common reason for needing a lift.
-If you look at your breasts in the mirror and don’t see normal breast skin positioned below the nipple then a breast lift is likely indicated.
+This is the most common reason for needing a lift, and you can read more about how the procedure is performed in a related blog post.

 The second factor is to look at the overall breast skin quality and laxity.
-More lax skin sometimes needs to be tightened so that the implant and breast tissue will be cohesive fit.
-If you have many stretch marks or very loose breast skin then a breast lift can help the appearance of both of these problems.
+More lax skin sometimes needs to be tightened so that the implant and breast tissue will be a cohesive fit.
+If you have many stretch marks or very loose breast skin, then a breast lift can help the appearance of both of these problems.

-The best way to learn more about how a breast lift could improve your appearance is to schedule a complimentary consultation so that we can sit down and discuss options and perform an examination.
-For more information call us at 512.244.1444 or make an inquiry online at www.synergyplasticsurgery.com.
+The best way to learn more about how a breast lift could improve your appearance is to schedule a consultation with one of your community’s respected board-certified plastic surgeons.
+For our Austin, TX, patients, we offer complimentary consultations so we can sit down and discuss your options and perform an examination.
+For more information call us at (512) 244-1444 or request a consultation using our online contact form.